Security Engineering for ISO 21434: Risk Assessment

 \begin{SampleEnv} Consider the damage scenarios from Example~\ref{ex:asset-identification}.
 Threat scenarios for Damage Scenarios 1 and 2 can be, respectively: \begin{enumerate} \item An attacker spoofing a CAN signal leads to loss of integrity of the CAN message of `Lamp request'. \item An attacker flooding the CAN bus buffer leads to loss of availability of the CAN bus. \end{enumerate}

-For the Threat Scenario 2, e.g., an attacker could flood the CAN bus with high priority messages so that the lamp switch off requests may be processed with significant delay.
+For the Threat Scenario 2, e.g., an attacker could flood the CAN bus with high priority messages so that the lamp switches off requests may be processed with significant delay.

 \end{SampleEnv}